School Group Walks

 Spring Guided School Walks

 First through twelfth grade school and youth groups may request a guided walk by docent naturalists at no charge.
-They are available every day beginning April 1st through the end of November.
-Docents meet groups at the Marine Education Center and then take the students on a 2 1/2 hour walk to learn about the park and to see the seals.
+They are available every day beginning April 1st through the end of May Docents meet groups at the the parking lot picnic tables and then take the students on an average 2 1/2 hour walk to learn about the park and to see the elephant seals.

 Visits to the park during this time of year provide groups the chance to explore the elephant seals at a unique time.
 In April, female elephant seals return to the park to rest and molt, a method to grow new fur on their skin.
 Also lingering are weaners, newborn seals that are few months old and are now on their own from their mothers.
 Mixed in with this group are often lazy adult males getting ready for their spring migration to the Pacific coastline as well as young juveniles seals.
 Spring also offers groups the chance to hike the trails as a leisurely pace, without the constraints of the busy winter guided walks.
 Spring wildflowers and wildlife are also abundant.

-Año Nuevo Teachers Guide - Molting Season This guide is designed for school groups planning on visiting the park during Spring/Summer/Fall (April 1 - Nov 30th).
+Año Nuevo Teachers Guide - Molting Season This guide is designed for school groups planning on visiting the park during Spring (April - May).

 Guided walks are not required to view the elephant seals during this time.
 Groups may access the coastal preserve and view the elephant seals on a self-guided basis.
 Group size for self-guided walks are restricted to no more than 60 students split up into 3 groups.